realworldocaml/book/en/03-variables-and-functions.md

 Warning 26: unused variable pi.
 ```

 In OCaml, let bindings are immutable.
-As we'll see in chapter
+As we'll see in
-{{{imperative-programming}}}, there are mutable values in OCaml, but
+[xref](imperative-programming), there are mutable values in OCaml, but
 no mutable variables.

 ### Pattern matching and `let` ###